36708/36708.github.io/hw4_faces/README.md

-This folder contains data for question 3.2 in homework 4.
+This folder contains data for HW4.
 There are four files in the dataset:

 - train data: